josh-wong/zune-software-setup/docs/01_getting-started.md

 ## Prerequisites

-- PC running Windows 10 or later
+- PC running Windows 10

+!!! attention

+    In Windows 11, the Zune driver does not automatically install after plugging in the device.
+I'm currently troubleshooting the issue and will update these instructions after I find and confirm a resolution.

 - Zune device
 - Zune charging cable
 - [Notepad++](https://notepad-plus-plus.org/)